Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 The application modifies two global counters, and two flow-related counters per packet.
-How many counters are incremented per packet, and how many are related to a flow, and how many are global as oppposed to per-flow (or the equivalent), varies wildy between applications.
+How many counters are incremented per packet, and how many are related to a flow, and how many are global as opposed to per-flow (or the equivalent), varies wildly between applications.
 This benchmark is at the low end of counter usage.

 In the benchmark, load balancing of packets over cores works in such a